 (Paperback copy received through points earned using My Reader Rewards Club) This book was good, but not great.
 To me, great fiction is the type of book you just cannot put down until the last sentence is read.
 This book, I could put down.
 In fact, I put it down for weeks at a time.
 It was engaging enough that I did want to finish it, but definitely not captivating.

 (Listened to through the Hoopla App) Yes, this is the 4th Brene Brown audio recording I have listened to this year.
-I had a week alone in my home and I went on a Brene Brown binge as I decluttered and cleaned several rooms.
-I gain so much from every Brene Brown recording I listen to and The Power Of Vulnerability was no exception.
+I had a week alone in my home, and I went on a Brene Brown binge as I decluttered and cleaned several rooms.
+I gain so much from every Brene Brown recording I listen to, and The Power Of Vulnerability was no exception.
 I have a lot of work to do.
-Good news is I have always been more of a self-guilter than a self-shamer, but that doesn’t mean I am at a healthy level of vulnerability yet –I am working on it though.
+The good news is I have always been more of a self-guilter than a self-shamer, but that doesn’t mean I am at a healthy level of vulnerability yet –I am working on it though.

-(Read through Kindle Unlimited) Crystal Paine of Money Saving Mom recommended this book, and since I have liked several business titles she has recommended to read I decided to give it a try.
-I enjoyed Manage Your Day-to-Day so much that I put two more titles by 99U in my Kindle Unlimited to read list.
+(Read through Kindle Unlimited) Crystal Paine of Money Saving Mom recommended this book, and since I have liked several business titles, she has recommended reading, I decided to give it a try.
+I enjoyed Manage Your Day-to-Day so much that I put two more titles by 99U in my Kindle Unlimited to-read list.

-I am trying to learn how to better handle these attacks and reading Be Calm has given me several strategies to try and I have seen some good results with them.
-However, this book was full of so much good information that I really need to read it again to fully take it in.
-There were some parts of the book that didn’t seem to apply to my anxiety problem, I think it is because it was written for those whose anxiety does not steam from hormonal shifts in the body.
+I am trying to learn how to handle these attacks better and reading.
+Be Calm has given me several strategies to try, and I have seen some good results with them.
+However, this book was full of so much good information that I need to reread it to take it in fully.
+There were some parts of the book that didn’t seem to apply to my anxiety problem; I think it is because it was written for those whose anxiety does not steam from hormonal shifts in the body.
 I am thinking of seeking out and reading a book or two that specifically deals with hormonal anxiety syndromes.

 (Read through Kindle Unlimited) I loved Dear Bob & Sue: Season One so much that I had to read season two.
 This book wasn’t quite as good as the first but still well worth reading.
 As a mom, who will soon become an empty nester reading the adventures of a couple who are brings me much assurance that life won’t be dull without my kids around — adventure still awaits my husband and me.